ITRC Fact Sheet 145

-- Fake Text / Fake Telephone Call Applications allow text messages to be sent to recipient.
-Recipient will receive the text message or phone call under a different name thinking it is someone else.
+- Fake Text / Fake Telephone Call Applications allow text messages to be sent to a recipient.
+Recipients will receive the text message or phone call under a different name thinking it is someone else.
 Information may be shared and the user may be sharing information with the wrong individual.

 - GPS (Global Positioning System) Applications store information under favorites for Navigation Apps.
 Also, if GPS is enabled, geotagging is enabled as well.

-- Android Google Market Apps require a PayPal account for purchase.
+- Android Google Market Apps require a PayPal account for the purchase.

 - Apple’s App Store requires Apple account and password to grant permission to download